Phishing detection is becoming harder

 Recently I’ve noticed an uptick in very legitimate-appearing phishing emails.
 One came in as an email from “someone I knew” saying they had a task for me and to send them my personal number so they could reach me.
 My alarm bells went off because:

 - The real person already had my phone number.

 - They had “reached” me just fine through the email – why ask for my phone number?

 Upon closer inspection, I could see that the person’s name was there, but the actual email address looked suspicious.
-One of the reasons we recommend getting an Office 365 or G-Suite account instead of using a free Yahoo or Gmail account is that employee emails are authenticated.
+One of the reasons we recommend getting a Microsoft 365 or google Workspace account instead of using a free Yahoo or Gmail account is that employee emails are authenticated.
 We’ve had clients who have accidentally given away private information, mistakenly believing they were giving the information to a co-worker.
 As you can imagine, this data breach leads to a whole host of headaches.

 1. Never give out your email password

 3. Never send credit card information via email